-Component Description '

-- Use the owner.tablename format. - Separate each name with a comma.
-No spaces are permitted in the list. - Enclose the list within double quote marks. - · List the tables in any order. - When used, this option must appear after the required arguments of the command, but it can appear in any order with other options.

-sp\ctrl (SysA) >compare scott.% not (%temp%)

-orderby "column\list"

-Valid for compare

-Specifies columns for the comparison process to use in its ORDERBY clause when it sorts rows to be compared.
-This option enables comparisons to be performed on tables that have no primary or unique key.

-"column\list" is the names of the columns to use in the ORDERBY clause.

-- Separate each name with a comma.
-No spaces are permitted in the list unless the name of a column contains spaces. - Enclose the column list within double quote marks. - List columns in any order.
-The sort is performed in ascending order. - Column names are not case-sensitive. - When used, this option must appear after the required arguments of the command, but it can appear in any order with other options.

-$sp\ctrl(SysA)$ >compare scott.emp where "file >001005" orderby "Last Name,Division"

-When running a comparison from the command line of the operating system, quoted strings must have an extra set of escaped double quotes:

-/productdir/bin/sp\ctrl compare scott.emp orderby "\"Last Name.Division\""
+Component Description Use the owner.tablename format.
+Separate each name with a comma.
+No spaces are permitted in the list.
+Enclose the list within double quote marks.
+List the tables in any order.
+When used, this option must appear after the required arguments of the command, but it can appear in any order with other options.
+Example sp_ctrl (SysA) &gt;compare scott.% not (%temp%) orderby "column_list" Valid for compare Specifies columns for the comparison process to use in its ORDERBY clause when it sorts rows to be compared.
+This option enables comparisons to be performed on tables that have no primary or unique key. " column_list " is the names of the columns to use in the ORDERBY clause.
+Separate each name with a comma.
+No spaces are permitted in the list unless the name of a column contains spaces.
+Enclose the column list within double quote marks.
+List columns in any order.
+The sort is performed in ascending order.
+Column names are not case-sensitive.
+When used, this option must appear after the required arguments of the command, but it can appear in any order with other options.
+Example sp_ctrl (SysA) &gt;compare scott.emp where "file &gt;001005" orderby "Last Name,Division" When running a comparison from the command line of the operating system, quoted strings must have an extra set of escaped double quotes: /productdir/bin/sp_ctrl compare scott.emp orderby "\"Last Name,Division\"" override Valid for compare and compare using Overrides the sanity check and allows the comparison of tables that are out-of-sync beyond the sanity check threshold.
+The alternative to comparing the out-of-sync tables is to reload the target table by using the copy command (see

-port port\number

-Valid for compare and compare using

-Available for backward compatibility if the version of SharePlex is earlier than 8.0 on the source or target system.
-Specifies a port on the source system for the client process to

-Component Description use for communication with the server process.
+Component Description copy / append).
+For more information about sanity check, see how the comparison works.
+Example: SP_ctrl (sysA) > compare scott.emp override SP_ctrl (sysA) > compare using sales override port port_number Valid for compare and compare using Available for backward compatibility if the version of SharePlex is earlier than 8.0 on the source or target system.
+Specifies a port on the source system for the client process to use for communication with the server process.
 In earlier versions of SharePlex, the communication is two-way, and a random port number is selected by default for client-to-server communication.
 This option overrides the random port selection with a specific port number, such as that required by a firewall.
-Example sp_ctrl (sysA) >compare scott.emp port 1234 quickcheck Valid for compare and compare using Performs an initial check to determine if any rows are out of synchronization.
+Example sp_ctrl(sysA)> compare scott.emp port 1234 quickcheck Valid for compare and compare using Performs an initial check to determine if any rows are out of synchronization.
 As soon as one out-of-sync row is detected, the process stops.
 No further information is returned.
-No out-of-sync row information is logged to the compare SQL file.
+No out- of-sync row information is logged to the compare SQL file.
 Do not use this option with the key option or any of the where options.
 This option does not support LONG columns.
-Example sp_ctrl (sysA) >compare scott.emp quickcheck sp_ctrl (sysA) >compare using sales quickcheck parallelism degree Valid for compare and compare using Adds a parallel hint to the SELECT statement.
-For degree, set the degree of parallelism.
-Example sp_ctrl (sysA) > compare scott.emp parallelism 4 sp_ctrl (sysA) > compare using sales parallelism 4 sourcewhere "clause" Valid for compare Bases the comparison on one or more columns in the source table when those columns do not exist in the target table.
+Example sp_ctrl(sysA)>compare scott.emp quickcheck sp_ctrl(sysA)>compare using sales quickcheck parallelism degree Valid for compare and compare using Adds a parallel hint to the SELECT statement.
+For degree , set the degree of parallelism.
+Example sp_ctrl(sysA)>compare scott.emp parallelism 4 sp_ctrl(sysA)>compare using sales parallelism 4 sourcewhere "clause" Valid for compare Bases the comparison on one or more columns in the source table when those columns do not exist in the target table.
 Enclose clause within double quote marks and refer to tables by their fully qualified names, for example scott.emp.
-Use double quote marks to enforce case sensitivity or spaces within a table name.
-Dates must be in the format of 'YYYYSMMDDHH24MISS'.
-To convert a date to that format, use the Oracle TO_DATE function.
-For example if c1 is a DATE column, the WHERE clause "c1 &gt; '10-SEP-2001'" will not work, but "c1 &gt; to_date('10-SEP-2001', 'DD-MON-YYYY')" will work.